Sumalyo/benchmarkFASER/README.md

 ## Conclusion
 The viability of the Compression Engine could only be determined by high event rate tests.
 This was planned in the final days of the project.
-The Compression Engine would be subjected to a calibration LED Random Trigger which would simulate conditions that come up during proton proton collisions in the LHC.
-The code was compiled on a spare production server and hooked up to the full FASER TDAQ system.
-The module published metrics indicating the compression ratio, the number of events recieved and sent out and the size of the internal queue.
+The Compression Engine would be subjected to a calibration LED Random Trigger, simulating conditions during proton-proton collisions in the LHC.
+The code was compiled on a spare production server and hooked to the FASER TDAQ system.
+The module published metrics indicating the compression ratio, the number of events received and sent out, and the internal queue size.
 The event rate was also monitored.
-The objective was to verify that there were no bottlencks due to compression and no events were dropped by the module.
+The objective was to verify that there were no bottlenecks due to compression and that the module dropped no events.
 The trigger setup for the experiment would be as shown.

 | ![TriggerDashboard](https://sumalyo.github.io/benchmarkFASER/FASERImages/triggersetup.png) |
 |:--:|